 Now that is something I am most excited about.
 I have recently started to work on VR games (more to be announced soon by us), and having a good performance is a top priority.
-Every single VR game developer can tell you the same – if FPS is bad, mood is bad.
+Every single VR game developer can tell you the same – if FPS is bad, the mood is bad.

 As soon as VR eye tracking became a thing, developers started to research ways to use it to its maximum benefit.
 From that moment forward, foveated rendering was created.
 Foveated rendering is basically taking a huge load off the computer by reducing quality in places you are not looking at.
 The exact spot of your gaze is super clear, making it a fantastic option for developers who want to create scenes with more eyegasm.

 The promise of this technology was so good that NVIDIA, biggest name in the gaming hardware industry, partnered with Sensomotoric Industries to advance it even further.
 In the beginning of the research, there were problems of seeing bad resolution on sides, even by looking with peripheral vision.
-After that they worked on making side picture more blurry, and that in turn managed to fake your eyes into believing it look alright.
-However, even that wasn’t bulletproof due to ‘tunnel vision effect’ it created in the head.
+After that they worked on making side picture more blurry, and that in turn managed to fake your eyes into believing it looks alright.
+However, even that wasn’t bulletproof due to ‘tunnel vision effect’ is created in the head.

 That’s when “Contrast-Preserving Foveated Rendering” technique was created.
-As research has proven, our peripheral vision is mostly best at seeing contrast, motions and edges, so what researchers at SMI and NVIDIA did was make side images high contrast, resulting in huge improvements in not only immersion, but reducing the pixel shading workload by 3 times.
+As research has proven, our peripheral vision is mostly best at seeing the contrast, motions and edges, so what researchers at SMI and NVIDIA did was make side images high contrast, resulting in huge improvements in not only immersion but reducing the pixel shading workload by 3 times.
 That combination gives a significant performance boost in VR games, that lets developers make higher quality games.

-And who wouldn’t like that.
+And who wouldn’t like that?

 Are There Any Downsides to Eye Tracking in VR?

 1) Well, if you are wearing glasses then you might run into some problems.
 Eye tracking technology for glasses, especially in Tobii’s side, has been improved upon, but you might still notice some mishaps from time to time.
-At this current moment they are saying that it works on ‘most’ prescription glasses, but unfortunately not on all of them.
+At this current moment, they are saying that it works on ‘most’ prescription glasses, but unfortunately not on all of them.
 A good alternative would be contact lenses as they don’t mess with eye trackers one bit, or keep an eye out for corrective lenses that some eye tracking companies provide.

-2) One of the biggest problem in the VR industry is keeping the price down.
-Although VR hardware price is going slowly and steadily down, there is that isse of “having too many new VR inventions” for users.
+2) One of the biggest problems in the VR industry is keeping the price down.
+Although VR hardware price is going slowly and steadily down, there is that issue of “having too many new VR inventions” for users.
 At the beginning you only needed a working Oculus Rift that cost 350 bucks, life was pretty simple.
-But then room scale tracking was added, additional 2 controllers to track, and now we talk about eye tracking, or additional trackers for joints.
+But then room scale tracking was added, additional 2 controllers to track, and now we talk about eye tracking or additional trackers for joints.
 It’s understandable if they were just accessories that “ADD” to the experience, but these days they are a “necessity”, without which most games won’t work.Imagine if eye tracking became a necessary addition to VR package, then the price would go up even further, despite them trying to keep the price down.
 Luckily VR PC prices do go down, I even managed to make a VR PC build that costs only 600 bucks.
 I believe foveated rendering will lower it even further.
-However, these kinds of add-on’s truly make it hard for VR to enter the mainstream river (fast), when cost of it all plays such a big role for people.
+However, these kinds of add-on truly make it hard for VR to enter the mainstream river (fast) when the cost of it all plays such a big role for people.

-I hope as time goes on, they will make it more wallet friendly, or have it already installed in VR headsets, just like FOVE has.
+I hope as time goes on, they will make it more wallet-friendly, or have it already installed in VR headsets, just like FOVE has.
 I believe Rift and Vive are working on it, so I am truly excited for that.

-Conclusion to VR Eye Tracking
+The conclusion to VR Eye Tracking

 I absolutely love it!
 As long as they figure out a way to keep the price down, I’m all for it.
 I am super excited about the performance benefits, as well as how you can use it artistically.
 I love when movies, animated clips, or even pictures are playing around with focus, and if eye tracking is well implemented, you can leave people in awe for years to come.